uoracs/talapas2-knowledge-base/docs/storage/transferring_data/globus/login.md

 The Globus web interface is a browser-based portal for managing data transfers and sharing on the Globus platform.
 It lets you work with research data across storage systems — without needing command-line tools — while handling authentication, endpoints, and transfers for you.

 Step 1.
-Open a web browser and navigate to Globus, https://app.globus.org
+Open a web browser and navigate to Globus, [https://app.globus.org](https://app.globus.org)

 Step 2.
-Log in.
-In the dropdown select the 'University of Oregon' as your organizational login then click 'Continue'.
+Select the 'University of Oregon' as your organizational login then click 'Continue'.

 ![Globus Login](../../../../../assets/images/globus_org_login.png)